stellabs/scart/README.md

 ---------------

 ### Prerequisites
-Scart operates with Scala 2.10.x.
+Scart now operates with either Scala 2.10.x or 2.11.0
+_(required version to be specified in `build.sbt`)_

 * SBT 0.13.0 (it will download the Scala compiler automatically if necessary)
 * Mercurial or Git (only in order to clone the repository)